neo4j-examples/neo4j-movies-template/tutorial/MovieAppTutorial.md

 ### Neo4j: Background

 The Neo4j _property graph_ data model consists of nodes and relationships, both of which can have _key-value_-style properties.
 What does that mean, exactly?
-Nodes are the graph database name for records, with property keys instead of column names.
+Nodes are the graph-database equivalent for records (in the relational model), with property keys instead of column names.
 That's normal enough.
 Relationships are the special part.
 In Neo4j, relationships are first-class citizens.
-More than a simple foreign-key reference to another record (node), relationships carry information that allows us to link nodes to form semantically-rich networks.
+More than a simple foreign-key reference to another record (node), relationships carry information that allows us to link nodes to form semantically-rich networks:

 ![graph data model](graph-data-model.png)